 Wrought iron makes a stunning door frame and is available in various shapes, colors, and textures.

-A wrought iron screen is the way to go if you want something more industrial, sophisticated, or elegant.
+A wrought iron screen is a way to go if you want something more industrial, sophisticated, or elegant.

 These doors are built to last a long time and look fantastic.
 Experiment with the form of the doors to achieve the appearance you desire.